yuto-ogawa/Future-convergence-theory/theory/development-map.md

 Phase 81: The Λ-System as a Premise-Update OS: A Unified Connection Definition for Future-Causal AI / Education / Governance / Economy via Future Fixed Points, Semantic Density, Reprojection Logs, and Responsibility Coupling

 ---

+# Phase XVII
+## Pre-Linguistic Structure, Semantic Tensor, and Premise Layer

+Phase 82: Yuto Ogawa as a Future-Causal Intelligence Structure —The Formation and Irreversibility of Concept-Tensor-Type Cognition Beyond Knowledge-Dependent Understanding—
+Phase 83: The Problem of Sequential Projection of Nonlinear Meaning Structures —A Theoretical Study of the Linguistic Collapse of Dreams, Intuition, and Internal Representation—
+Phase 84: Premise Design Prior to Linguistic Projection —An Independent Definition of the Premise Extraction Layer Based on Semantic Fields, Phase Preservation, and Reinjection Possibility—
+Phase 85: Premise Design Prior to Linguistic Projection and Premise Updating as Projection Switching —An Integrated Theory Based on Semantic Fields, Phase-Preserving Representations, Reinjection Possibility, and Search-Space Control—
+Phase 86: The Constraint-Coordinate Observation Layer and Future-Alignment Evaluation —A Definition of the Pre-Premise-Update OS Based on Discomfort Detection, Self-Non-Exceptionality, and Meaning-Tensor Formation—
+Phase 87: Future Convergence Theory as a Semantic Tensor Field —A Unified Geometric Framework of Constraint Interference and Temporal Causality—